Salable/node-sdk/docs/versioned_docs/version-3.0.0/licenses/create.md

 # Create License

-This method will create a new adhoc license to allow Specific IDs to use your product.
+This method will create a new ad hoc license to allow Specific IDs to use your product.

 ## Code Sample